|

 We believe:

-1. The Scriptures,
+1.

-authority for Christian faith and life.
+Divine and final authority for Christian faith and life.

-2. In one God,
+2. In one

-in three persons, Father, Son, and Holy Spirit.
+three persons, Father, Son, and Holy Spirit.

 3. That Jesus

-Christ is true God and true man, having been conceived by the
+Christ is true God and true man, having been conceived by the Holy

-sacrifice for our sins according to the Scriptures.
-Further, He
+our sins according to the Scriptures.
+Further, He arose bodily from the

-arose bodily from the dead, ascended into heaven, where at the
+dead, ascended into heaven, where at the right hand of the Majesty on

-right hand of the Majesty on High, He now is our High Priest and
+High, He now is our High Priest and Advocate.

 4. That the

-ministry of the Holy Spirit is to glorify the Lord Jesus Christ,
+ministry of the Holy Spirit is to glorify the Lord Jesus Christ, and

-5. That man was
+5. That man

-salvation and spiritual life be obtained.
+spiritual life be obtained.

-6. That the shed
+6. That the

-and thus become children of God.
+children of God.

 7. That water

-baptism and the Lord's Supper are ordinances to be observed by
+baptism and the Lord's Supper are ordinances to be observed by the

-regarded as means of salvation.
+means of salvation.

-8. That the true
+8. That the

-united together in the body of Christ of which He is the head.
+together in the body of Christ of which He is the head.

-9. That only those
+9. That only

-who are thus members of the true Church shall be eligible for
+those who are thus members of the true Church shall be eligible for

 membership in the local church.

-10. That Jesus
+10. That

-Christ is the Lord and Head of the Church, and that every local
+Jesus Christ is the Lord and Head of the Church, and that every local

-church has the right under Christ to decide and govern its own
+church has the right under Christ to decide and govern its own affairs.

-11. In the personal
+11. In the

-premillennial and imminent coming of our Lord Jesus Christ and
+personal premillennial and imminent coming of our Lord Jesus Christ and

-that this "Blessed Hope" has a vital bearing on the personal
+that this "Blessed Hope" has a vital bearing on the personal life and

-life and service of the believer.
+service of the believer.

-12. In the bodily
+12. In the

-resurrection of the dead; of the believer to everlasting
+bodily resurrection of the dead; of the believer to everlasting

-blessedness and joy with the Lord, of the unbeliever to judgment
+blessedness and joy with the Lord, of the unbeliever to judgment and

-and everlasting conscious punishment.
+everlasting conscious punishment.

 TofC

-Article 3 - Purpose
+Article 3 - Mission Statement

-The purpose of this
+The Core Values of this church are:

-1. To preach and
+1. To preach

-teach the Word of God for the edification, encouragement,
+and teach the Word of God for the edification, encouragement,

 2. To provide

-opportunity for Christian worship and service.
+opportunity for Christian worship, service and prayer.

-3. To promote and
+3. To promote

-word and deed.
+justice by word and deed.

-4. To promote and
+4. To create

 TofC